thinkdata-works/api-docs/source/index.html.md

 # Get In Touch

 It's easy to get in contact with us.
-Visit our <a href="https://namara.io/contact" target="_blank" rel="noreferrer noopener">contact page</a>, or directly within the app by using the button in the bottom right.
+Visit our <a href="https://namara.io/contact" target="_blank" rel="noreferrer noopener">contact page</a>, or from within <a href="https://app.namara.io/#/" target="_blank" rel="noreferrer noopener">Namara</a> by using the button in the bottom right.
 Please get in touch with us if you:

 * are experiencing any problems with the API;
 * would like to increase your request or download limit;